Mugua River Gorge Tour Mugumuyu Mugumugi

-The jumping off point for adventures to the Mugua River, Hualien is a beach city located on the eastern coast of Taiwan.
-Nestled amid the surrounding green mountains, this is the easiest place to access tours of the Mugua River Gorge (Island Life Taiwan offers great all day adventures to the Gorge).
-There are also some great places to eat in Hualien, so grab some “dan bing” for breakfast (a green onion pancake wrapped around fried eggs), before taking off on a wild journey into the forest!
+There are also plenty of great places to eat in Hualien, so grab some “dan bing” for breakfast (a green onion pancake wrapped around fried eggs), before taking off on a wild journey into the forest!

-Speaking of waterfalls, there are a number of amazing waterfalls in the Hualien area.
+Speaking of waterfalls, there are so many amazing waterfalls in the Hualien area.
 Among them is the stunning Zimu Falls.
-Zimu Falls lies off a little trail near the aboriginal village of Tongmen.
-Here you can find another blue swimming hole, only this time with a gorgeous waterfall to accompany it.
+Lying off a little trail near the aboriginal village of Tongmen, at Zimu you can find more blue swimming holes, only this time with a gorgeous waterfall to accompany them!

 Tongmen & Wunlan

 There are two aboriginal villages in and around the Mugua River Gorge.
-The Tongmen & Wunlan villages.
-While Tongmen is famous for its hand crafted Truku machetes, Wunlan is famous for its traditional longbow archery!
+The villages of Tongmen & Wunlan.
+While Tongmen is famous for its hand crafted Truku Machetes, Wunlan is famous for its traditional longbow archery!
 Maybe if you’re lucky, you can catch an archery competition while you’re there or even have a chance to try a traditional wooden longbow yourself.

 If you are in Taiwan, or are planning a trip to Taiwan any time soon, you must make it a point to stay in Hualien and visit the Mugua River Gorge.